Legendaddy (How I Met Your Mother): Plot

-The gang attempts to watch television in Barney's apartment and they learn that Barney does not know how to use tools, so he has called a repairman to fix the television.
+The gang finds that Barney's television is broken, and, after learning he does not know how to use tools, calls a repairman to fix it.
 However, instead of the repairman, Barney is greeted at the door by Jerome "Jerry" Whittaker, his father who left him as a child.
 Jerry tells Barney that he received his letter and wants to reconnect.
 The two get together at MacLaren's Pub.
 Later, Barney relates to the gang his meeting with Jerry, claiming he is a tour manager who loves Scotch, suits, and loose women as much as he does.
 However, Jerry reveals to the rest of the gang that he is actually a driving instructor with a normal suburban life.
 He tells them that during the actual meeting with Barney he attempted to impress him but failed miserably leading to Barney "ghosting" him.

-The gang convinces tries to convince Barney to see his father, he refuses saying they will never speak again.
+The gang tries to convince Barney to see his father, but he refuses saying they will never speak again.
 Marshall tells Barney that he will never speak to his deceased father again, but Barney can still speak with his.
 Barney reluctantly agrees to have dinner with Jerry's family and meets Jerry's wife, Cheryl, and his son JJ.
 Barney acts antagonistically toward JJ until he learns that JJ stands for Jerome Junior.
 Upset, Barney abruptly leaves and Jerry follows him to the garage, where Barney is attempting to steal the basketball hoop attached to it.
 When Barney expresses his resentment that Jerry is nothing more than "some lame suburban dad", Jerry asks why this upsets him.
 Barney admits he is still hurt because Jerry had never been the responsible father he needed in his childhood.
 Jerry apologizes for abandoning Barney and helps him remove the hoop while teaching him how to use a screwdriver.
 Barney goes back to Ted's house with the gang and gifts him the hoop, urging him to save it for his future kids saying, "A kid needs a hoop."

 Meanwhile, the gang begins to note all of the things that each of them never learned.
 Marshall is the only one whom the gang does not mention, and he eventually asks the gang to pick on him.
 He reveals that he is aware that the gang has been careful around him ever since his father died, (Note: As depicted in "Bad News") and says that he just wants to feel normal again.